charlomagno/initiate/readme.md

-# Kindling (Core)
+# Initiate

 A fairly open-ended starting point.

 ## Licensing

-This resource is licensed under a [BY-SA Creative Commons License](http://creativecommons.org/licenses/by-sa/3.0/).
+This resource is licensed under [The MIT License](http://opensource.org/licenses/MIT).
 You have the freedom to copy, adapt, and transmit this resource in any manner you see fit.

 ## Author